-Pursuant to a new policy announced on April 18, 2020, the Canadian government will subject certain foreign investments into Canada to enhanced scrutiny.
-Specifically, while review thresholds remain unchanged and each investment will continue to be examined on its own merits, the government will scrutinize with particular attention foreign direct investments of any value, controlling or non-controlling, in Canadian businesses that are related to public health or involved in the supply of critical goods and services to Canadians or to the government.
-The government will also subject all foreign investments by state-owned investors, regardless of their value, or private investors assessed as being closely tied to or subject to direction from foreign governments, to enhanced scrutiny.
+Pursuant to a policy announced on April 18, 2020, the Canadian government indicated that it would subject certain foreign investments into Canada to enhanced scrutiny.
+Specifically, while review thresholds remain unchanged and each investment would continue to be examined on its own merits, the government would scrutinize with particular attention foreign direct investments of any value, controlling or non-controlling, in Canadian businesses that are related to public health or involved in the supply of critical goods and services to Canadians or to the government.

+The government would also subject all foreign investments by state-owned investors, regardless of their value, or private investors assessed as being closely tied to or subject to direction from foreign governments, to enhanced scrutiny.
 This may involve the regulator requesting additional information or extensions of timelines for review as authorized by the Investment Canada Act, to ensure the government can fully assess the investment.
 This enhanced scrutiny of certain foreign investments will apply until the economy recovers from the effects of the COVID-19 pandemic.
+In our experience, this policy has been applied in practice.